forcedotcom/phoenix/README.md

 You can now issue SQL statements in the SQL tab (create tables, insert data, run queries), and inspect table metadata in the Object tab (i.e. list tables, their columns, primary keys, and types) directly in Squirrel.

-In addition, several basic shell scripts are also provided in the bin directory to execute SQL:
+In addition, several basic shell scripts are provided to allow for direct SQL execution:

 * bin/psql.sh to run one or more .SQL scripts with the output sent to stdout
 * bin/pcsv.sh to populate a Phoenix table from a CSV file